jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multiregion-client.rst

 =============================

-The |sdk-php| provides a generic multi-region client that can be used with any service, which allows users to specify to which region to send a command by providing an ``@region`` input parameter to any command.
+The |sdk-php| provides a generic multi-region client that can be used with any service.
+This enables users to specify which AWS Region to send a command to by providing an ``@region`` input parameter to any command.
 In addition, the SDK provides a multi-region client for |S3| that responds intelligently to specific S3 errors and reroutes commands accordingly.
-This allows users to use the same client to talk to multiple regions -- a particularly useful feature for users of the :doc:`s3-stream-wrapper` whose buckets reside in multiple regions.
+This enables users to use the same client to talk to multiple Regions.
+This is a particularly useful feature for users of the :doc:`s3-stream-wrapper`, whose buckets reside in multiple Regions.

 Basic Usage
 -----------

 The basic usage pattern of an |S3| client is the same whether using a standard S3 client or its multi-region counterpart.
-The only usage difference at the command level is that a region may be specified using the ``@region`` input parameter.
+The only usage difference at the command level is that an AWS Region can be specified using the ``@region`` input parameter.

 .. code-block:: php